Avichelverma/ObieBrokerApp/README.md

 I have built a Full-Stack Web Application using MERN Stack (MongoDB, Express, React, Nodejs).
 It is designed with two key functional areas:

 #### 1. Backend
 The `./api` directory contains an REST Express server that follows **MVC sturcture, and 3-Layer Architecture**.
 The database of choice is **MongoDB**.
-The reason for this choice of database is to have a collection of various policies, namely *FIRE,AUTO,BOTH, and STATE APT.* The schema for this collection is:
+The reason for this choice of database is to have a collection of various policies, namely *FIRE, AUTO, BOTH, FLOOD, and STATE APT.* The schema for this collection is:
 ```
 {
     name:"fire"   // the policy name